RAID Array Recovery on NAS Thecus N16000V: Best Practices When It Breaks

 • Regularly backup your data to an external storage device or off-site location to mitigate the impact of data loss in case of cache failures or other unforeseen circumstances.

-Although NAS N16000V can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N16000V can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view